Updated: July 30th 2018

 Spinnaker is no different to any other open-source project.
 You download it, configure it, build it, fix it, deploy it, manage it, and support it.
 Yes, a community exists to help you but there are no guarantees.

 Harness, on the other hand, has tried to package CD as-a-Service so that a lot of the deployment and management complexity is avoided by end users (developers and operators).
-You can sign up for a trial here to give it a shot.
+You can sign up for a free trial to give it a shot.
 We have several customers who were up and running in hours building their own pipelines.

 On a final note, both Spinnaker and Harness are very much needed in the marketplace.
 They provide customers with options and choice, something which hasn’t existed before.
 Think of them both as a cups of iced water in deployment scripting hell.